iamchirag06/iamchirag06/README.md

   <img src="https://komarev.com/ghpvc/?username=iamchirag06&label=Visitors+Since+2025&color=brightgreen&style=for-the-badge"/>
 </p>

-✨ *“Code is like humor.
-When you have to explain it, it’s bad.”*
+✨ *"Code is like humor.
+When you have to explain it, it's bad."*